 Karen’s words of wisdom

-Seeing the puzzled look on my face she asked me one question “What is it about all of this “stuff” that makes you know that it is Ethos Recruitment”?
+Karen then asked one of the most powerful questions you can when it comes to brand “What is it about all of this “stuff” that makes you know that it’ is Ethos Recruitment’s your business”?

-Tip #1 – Limit your typefaces and keep it in the family
+1. Limit your typefaces and keep them in the family

 The human eye finds it difficult to read multiple typefaces, so we advise clients to stay with a simple collection of fonts, or a family of fonts.
 If a design is too busy then this causes confusion in the brain as the eye does not know where to look.
-Ideally, you want your viewer to have a pleasant experience, so keep to the golden rule of no more than two fonts!
+Ideally, you want your viewer to have a pleasant experience, so keep to the golden rule of no more than two to three different fonts.

 As non-designers, we tend to see white space and want to fill it with yet another sales message, but you need to resist.
 Give your content some breathing room and let your audience focus on the important elements of the design.
 Leaving white space is a hugely beneficial design technique and not one to be ignored.
 Often, less is more.

-Please do not search on Google images, right click, save picture as… on ANY of your designs or social media.
-Learn from my mistakes.
-I was fined £895 for doing exactly that a number of years ago, and I have never used a Google image since.
-There are many places to gain free or low-cost images, such as Pexels.com or Pixabay.com.
-Both of these sites also offer free video content, which is handy if you are creating Facebook video cover designs.
+Please do not search on Google images, right-click, save picture as… on ANY of your designs or social media posts; not unless you want the copyright holder sending you a nice email requesting hundreds, maybe thousands of pounds!
+There are many places to get free or low-cost images, such as Pexels.com or Pixabay.com.
+Both of these sites also offer free video content as well.

-I know that some of the above tips may appear a bit obvious, but I see these mistakes every day.
+I know that some of the above tips may appear a bit obvious, but we see these mistakes every day.
 Fonts, colours and images are not just making a design look pretty, but they represent your brand and the culture of your organisation.
-Take a look at your timeline on Facebook or your last twenty tweets – what do the images say about you?
+Take a look at your presence on Facebook, your LinkedIn posts, Instagram grid or your last twenty tweets – what do the images say about you?
 Take a look at your Facebook cover photo, or your LinkedIn company page overview banner – are they consistent with your brand?